ljcanalytics/FPL_Project/README.md

 ### Summary Page

 Top-level overview of the current Premier League table.
-Includes expected goals data from[Understat](https://understat.com/league/EPL).
+Includes expected goals data from [Understat](https://understat.com/league/EPL).
 Identify which are the best-performing teams based on league ranking & can compare actuals against expected data to evaluate a team's performance.

 The ranking is based on the below script, which uses a hierarchy based on points, goal difference then goals scored.
 I.e if points are the same, goal difference is used to determine rank.